usnistgov/iheos-toolkit2/xdstools2/src/main/webapp/toolkitx/testkit/tests/30002/readme.txt

 Reference: ITI TF-2c: Section 3.62.4.1.3 - Expected Actions

-Note: This is the same test used in Test 30000 except the for the submitted metadata object .
+Note: This is the same as Test 30001, except for the submitted metadata object.